georust/geo/geo/src/algorithm/minsep/work.md

 (two commits: failing regression tests, then a fix widening the prefix threshold by each geometry's maximum projected edge span; costs 3.6% on the #1560 benchmark against 97% for removing the skip).
 The fix was merged on 2026-09-01

+## Expected performance vs existing paths (noted 2026-09-01)

+- vs the #1560 fast path (bbox-separated inputs): both near-linear in practice; the fast path is two O(n log n) sorts plus a heuristic prune with O(n·m) worst case.
+Amato is worst-case Θ(n) (modulo earcut in DECOMPOSE).
+Expect a constant-to-log-factor win at scale, decisive only on inputs where prefix pruning degrades.
+- vs the overlapping-bbox fallback (R-tree nearest neighbour, O((n+m) log n) plus tree-build): the clearer win.
+- Nested/overlapping polygons: `Distance` returns 0 there; σ is new capability, not a faster path.
+Whether 0 is the expected distance (what do JTS, GEOS, PostGIS return) is an open question, however

 ## Preconditions and open questions